electisec/blog-site/content/multisig-security.md

 ## Conclusion

 Multisig security extends far beyond simply using a multisig contract.
 Configuration choices around thresholds, version management, operational practices, and deployment strategies all significantly impact the security posture of these critical infrastructure components.
-These choices are not completed when the multisig is first created either, because the contract can be upgraded to newer contract versions when they become available.
+Multisig maintenance is not done when the multisig is first created, because the contract can be upgraded to newer contract versions when they become available.
+There is a completely separate topic of [multisig opsec](https://frameworks.securityalliance.org/wallet-security/secure-multisig-signing-process) that is out of scope of this research that also requires substantial attention to follow security best practices.

 By analyzing the results of these 14 security tests, teams can identify and address unwanted multisig risks before they become problems.
 Any multisig user or owner should at least take a glance at the results of this tool, as any unknown risks should be addressed.